hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 }
 ```

+### 5. Create a transaction

 Finally, in order to get said trigger onto the blockchain, we create a
-transaction with the following single instruction.
+transaction with the following single instruction:

 ```rust
 Instruction::Register(RegisterBox::new(IdentifiableBox::Trigger(Box::new(trigger))));
 ```

-## How it works
+### How it works

-The technical details are summarised as follows:
+The technical details of the created transaction are summarised as follows:

 - The (normal) instructions that either got submitted from WASM or directly
   from the client get executed.
 If there were any triggers that should have
-  been registered, they get registered now.
+  been registered, they get registered.
 - Using the total set of events that got generated during the execution of
   instructions, the triggers (including some that got registered just this
   round) get executed.